-Seed mixtures certified by an approved source (as described in this IM) may be incorporated into the project.
+Seed mixtures mixed off-site by an approved source (as described in this IM) may be incorporated into the project.
 Each shipment to a project shall be accompanied by proper report and certification documents described in this IM.
 Seed bags shall be tagged with bag weight and lot number corresponding to certification documents.

 Each shipment to a project should be inspected for damage, loss or contamination, and sufficiency to demonstrate required application rate.
 Bags shall arrive onsite from seed conditioner in sealed/unopened bags.

 Seed mixture from seed conditioners approved by the Iowa Crop Improvement Association or other state’s Crop Improvement Association may be furnished to Iowa DOT projects on a certification basis.

 Seed shall be mixed by an approved seed conditioner as described in this IM, but the seed is not required to come from an approved seed conditioner.

 Certified seed conditioner shall furnish with each shipment a certified seed mixture report and certification sheet (see Appendix A).
 Each mixture report shall identify the county, project number, contractor or subcontractor, type of seed mixture.
-Blank forms are available at the Office of Materials website.
+Blank forms are available at the Construction and Materials website.

 Each certification sheet shall be signed by a designated responsible company representative.

-One copy of the above described documents shall be forwarded to the project engineer at the time of shipment to the project.
-In addition, one copy shall be sent to the District Materials Engineer in the district in which the project is being administered.
+One copy of the above described documents shall be forwarded to the project engineer at the time of shipment to the project or uploaded to DocExpress.

 Certified seed mixture reports and seed lot test information for seeds furnished to Department projects shall be kept by the approved seed conditioner for a minimum of three years.